bnnyng/garden/content/fleeting-notes/20231219-application-break-through-tech-ai.md

 ## Why Break Through Tech AI?
 > Why do you want to participate in our Break Through Tech AI program?
 What are your personal, academic, or professional goals for participating in this program? * (required, 250 word limit)

-- Excited for the opportunity to have a meaningful project paired with industry
-- Able to work with people like me – especially value this in the context of my women’s college
-- Hoping to make connections in an industry I feel unconfident and falling behind in, though I’m enthusiastic and have the technical skills
+- Personal goals
+	- Understand the practical use of AI/ML, as well as its potential
+	- In spite of my gap, I have been seeking opportunities to develop my skills – this will be an invaluable way for me to get resume credentials, just one step on the path
+- Academic
+	- Studying cognitive science, mathematics
+	- Taking computer science classes
+- Professional goals
+	- Working with like-minded peers of the same field; I want to build mutually inspirational, lasting relationships
+	- Getting resume credentials – demonstrated interest in the field via past projects and research experiences, but the transition from academia/research-style exploration to *industry* is hard, particularly with people of my background (or lack thereof!)
 ## Why a career in AI/ML?
 > What interests or excites you about a possible career in AI, machine learning, data science or related fields? * (required, 250 word limit)

+- Given the potential, I am interest in humanistic perspective to developments
+	- Very few people involved in thinking about the human side
+- I want to learn the intricacies of the industry, excited about the potential to change everyday lives but also cautious about its current development
-- Data-driven solutions to a lot of problems
+	- I think there are a lot of existential considerations
-	- Important in an existential sense

 ## Relevant extracurriculars and leadership
 > Tell us about your experience with relevant extracurricular activities (clubs, hackathons, volunteer work, etc.) and any leadership roles that you have played. * (required, 250 word limit)